 Bank Of America, Chase, and Wells Fargo are known to take into consideration a client’s banking relationship and help their chance of getting approved for their credit cards.

-My experience was best with Chase Freedom.
-So, if you have a chase account definitely give it a try.
+My experience was best with Chase Freedom Student.
+So, if you have a Chase account definitely give it a try.
 Again, if you get declined, try calling Chase Lending Services at 1-800-453-9719 to see if you can be reconsidered.

 As of this writing, ONLY Us Bank and Bank Of America offer the option of getting a joint credit card account, which is basically having someone with good credit cosign your credit card.
 This option is probably best only if all the options above failed (I don’t think this will happen.
 But, hey!
 You just never know).

 Good luck on getting approved for a first credit card; Keep coming back to The Help Me Build Credit Blog to read and learn how to build and maintain great credit!

 You may also want to see: 5 Easy Credit Cards To Get Approved For

 If you have any comments, I would love to hear from you.
 Please enter them below.